-All students will have the opportunity of attending camps, at selected venues, during their time at the College.
-Attendance at a camp is viewed as a privilege, not a right, and will only be granted to students who have been fully co-operative at school.
+Students will have the opportunity of attending camps, at selected venues, during their time at the College.

+Attendance at a camp is viewed as a privilege, not a right.
+And will only be granted to students who have been fully co-operative at school.